 Alongside the River in the Shade:

-After a change of clothes and a well-deserved snack, we decided that there was no way any of us wanted to do too much in the sun, so we walked along the river for a bit until we found some lovely shady spots.
-All three were happy to do a few more poses for me (luckily I had brought a blanket to sit or lie on as it was quite wet and cold where we were) and I personally think that this is where they really came into their own.
+After a change of clothes and a snack we walked along the river until we found some lovely shady spots.
+All three were happy to do a few more poses for me (luckily I had brought a blanket as it was quite wet) and I personally think that this is where they really came into their own.
 The intimacy of the photos and the love that they showed just blew me away.
-Both Dottie and Daisy were well up for a few casual poses as well as having some lovely moments with Mum.

 So there you have it – one very successful and fun family photo shoot, proving that children’s photography in Winchester does not need to be boring, posed or awkward.
 If anything, it should be vibrant, fun and different.
 I hope that is what I provided for Lucy, Dottie and Daisy today!